St. Luke's MSTI Cancer Care and Research

 St. Luke’s MSTI was one of the first cancer centers in the U.S. to be recognized by the Quality Oncology Practice Initiative (QOPI) certification program, an affiliate of the American Society of Clinical Oncology, for meeting rigorous standards for high quality cancer care.

-The Blood and Marrow Transplant Program at St. Luke's MSTI in Boise is accredited by the Foundation for the Accreditation of Cellular Therapy (FACT), an organization that establishes international standards for high quality patient care, cell storage, and lab practices.
+The Blood and Marrow Transplant Program at St. Luke's MSTI in Boise is accredited by the Foundation for the Accreditation of Cellular Therapy (FACT).

 St. Luke's Center for Breast Imaging was recognized by the American College of Radiology (ACR) and the Society of Breast Imaging with a 2007 Breast Imaging Center of Excellence Award.
 The only center in Idaho to receive this award, St. Luke's was honored for meeting all of the ACR's breast-related accreditation standards.